arturskrzydlo/market-checkout/README.md

  and their buisness services.
 Project has simple structure which consists from 3 business modules (checkout,product,promo) and one for general usage, which has some common abstractions, error handling etc. Acceptance tests are placed in ScanningProductsAcceptSpec

+ I was trying to write this component with TDD approach, however it was not fully tdd, there were some parts, especially at the end of development, where I firstly write implementations, and tests later